OpenTermsArchive/engine/ops/README.md

 ## Process

 To avoid breaking the production when making changes you can follow this process:

 - Start by applying your changes on your Vagrant virtual machine `ansible-playbook ops/site.yml`.
-- Connect through ssh to the virtual machine and check everything is OK `vagrant ssh`, `pm2 logs`…
+- Connect through SSH to the virtual machine and check that everything is ok `vagrant ssh`, `pm2 logs`…
-- **As you will test the PRODUCTION environnement, stop the OTA application server to avoid sending mail to our users** `ansible-playbook ops/app.yml -t stop`
+- **As you will test the PRODUCTION environnement, stop the OTA application server to avoid sending emails to our users** `ansible-playbook ops/app.yml -t stop`
-- If everything works, destroy that machine and re-run the entire installation on a clean machine to ensure that your changes are not based on something pre-existing
+- If everything works, destroy that machine and re-run the entire installation on a clean machine to ensure that your changes do not work by coincidence
   `vagrant destroy && vagrant up && ansible-playbook ops/site.yml`
-- Re check everything is OK
+- Re-check that everything is ok
   `vagrant ssh`, `pm2 logs`…
-- Then you can now deploy changes on production `ansible-playbook -i ops/inventories/production.yml ops/site.yml`.
+- Then you can now deploy the changes in production `ansible-playbook -i ops/inventories/production.yml ops/site.yml`.

 ## Initialize a new instance

 ### Provision a server

-If you use [OVH Horizon](https://horizon.cloud.ovh.net/project/instances/), click on `Launch Instance` button.
-Then fill, at least, following fields:
+If you use [OVH Horizon](https://horizon.cloud.ovh.net/project/instances/), click on the `Launch Instance` button.
+Then fill, at least, the following fields:
-  - `Instance name`
+  - `Instance name`.
   - `Source`.
-Suggested: `Debian 11`
+Suggested: `Debian 11`.
   - `Flavor`.
-Suggested: `b2-30-flex`
+Suggested: `b2-30-flex`.
   - `Key pair`.
-Suggested: Your own personnal SSH key, to allow you to connect on the freshly created server
+Suggested: Your own personal SSH key, to allow you to connect to the freshly created server.

 ### Add host configuration

-Add entry to the production inventory file `ops/inventories/production.yml` for the created host with the server address and proper variables.
+Add an entry to the production inventory file `ops/inventories/production.yml` for the created host with the server address and proper variables.

 ### Create repositories

-Create the snapshot and version repositories, with :
+Create the `snapshot` and `version` repositories, with:

-- A master branch
+- A `master` branch.
-- The master branch should be the default branch
+- The `master` branch should be the default branch.
-- At least one commit on this branch with some content (README.md template preferred, it would be nice to put a LICENSE too)
+- At least one commit on this branch with some content (`README.md` and `LICENSE`).